ronhombre/KyberKotlin/README.md

 if it is intercepted.
 After generating the _Shared Secret Key_, they may communicate using a Symmetric Encryption algorithm _i.e.
 AES_.

-### Intent

-The intentions of this project are pure and transparent.
-Its goal is to decouple from the JVM and become a self-sufficient Kotlin Multiplatform dependency.
-In other words, a PURE Kotlin implementation of ML-KEM in a lightweight format.
-This is a stark difference compared to Bouncy Castle that supports most Encryption Algorithms and has a large data footprint.

-At the 1.0.0 release, developers should be able to use this dependency if they want to support ML-KEM.

-### Goal

-To align with the NIST ML-KEM specification which is the designated Algorithm name for CRYSTALS-Kyber.
-_**Digital security for all, everywhere, no matter who they are, or what they believe in.**_

-### TODO List

-* More unit tests (Please help).
-* Optimize method names, attribute names, etc.
-* Clean up code.
-* Optimize code for Kotlin.
-* Add references to FIPS 203.
-* Add classes for jvmMain.

-### Why did I create this? _From Ron (Project Creator)_

-I tried [kyberJCE](https://github.com/fisherstevenk/kyberJCE), the implementation of Steven Fisher.
-However, I encountered many bugs and problems whilst trying to make it work.
-I found his library to be nice, but it was full of inefficiencies that I thought I could fix.
-So far, I have made KyberKotlin simple in its use.
-In the future, I want to use this library as a dependency for my future applications.

-## Special Thanks

-* IAmDerek for guiding me in NTT.
-* grhkm for helping me with implementing NTT.
-* versusdkp for providing me a link for intermediates for testing.
-* FiloSottile's mlkem768 which gave me clues to fix bugs in my implementation.
-* Steven Fisher's kyberJCE which helped me run my first tests and use one of its algorithms.
-* and others from CryptoHack community!

 ### References

 * [NIST FIPS 203 ipd](https://csrc.nist.gov/pubs/fips/203/ipd)